helloindustry/nathanpeterson.net/blog/posts/2012-02-21-worship-leaders-have-a-lot-to-learn-from-spin-instructors.md

 ---
 date: 2012-02-21
-title: "Blog Post: Worship Leaders have a lot to learn from Spin Instructors"
+title: "Worship Leaders have a lot to learn from Spin Instructors"
 ---
 Here's what a great Spin Instructor does: